aav7fl/website/_posts/2015-04-11-transferring-n64-saves.md

 ![Byte swapped memory dump (Little Endian)](/assets/img/2015/04/memoryDumpSwap.png)*Byte swapped memory dump (Little Endian)*

 I tried grafting over my completed save data from RAM into an existing Ocarina of Time save file.
 However, when I tried to load it up, I discovered that the save file was corrupt.
 I took a look back at what I had done.
 I talked it over with Lawrence and we concluded that my save file checksum that was dumped from RAM was probably bad.
-After referencing the [wiki](http://wiki.spinout182.com/w/Ocarina_of_Time:_Save_Format) yet again, I tried to see if I could calculate and verify my own checksum.
+After referencing the spinout182's (defunct) wiki yet again, I tried to see if I could calculate and verify my own checksum.

 ### Discovering the Checksum

 I tried using the algorithm from the wiki, but I was unable to get it to work.
 So instead I decided to work it out on my own.
 After a lot of digging around to see how the checksum is calculated, I was able to figure out the exact algorithm used.
 I took an existing Ocarina of Time save file, converted it back to N64 native (little endian -> big endian), and ran it against a large list of checksum/crc algorithms with many MANY programs.
-I found one that matched; and it was using [010 Editor](http://www.sweetscape.com/010editor).
+I found one that matched; and it was using [010 Editor](https://www.sweetscape.com/010editor).
 The name: UShort (16 bit) – Big Endian.

 ![Finding the save file checksum](/assets/img/2015/04/Checksum.png)

 Lawrence and I were unable to find any information online about this algorithm and we wished to leave a way that others could follow these instructions using open source software.
 Lawrence contacted SweetScape (the company who created the 010 Editor) asking if they could make available for us more information on the algorithm used.
-[Graeme Sweet](http://www.sweetscape.com/companyinfo/) very generously provided us with information on how “UShort (16 bit) – Big Endian” was calculated.
+[Graeme Sweet](https://www.sweetscape.com/companyinfo/) very generously provided us with information on how “UShort (16 bit) – Big Endian” was calculated.
 Lawrence and I created a software tool ([Ocarina Checksum Checker](https://github.com/Vi1i/OcarinaChecksumChecker)) to calculate the checksum of an Ocarina of Time save file in native N64 format.
 The working source code has been posted.
 The instructions on how to run and calculate it can be found on the GitHub page.
 We hope to develope this further.

 ### Putting it All Together